Species Introduction

 ✓ Expert Tip

-Use a high-quality water conditioner to remove harmful chemicals from tap water before adding it to your tank.
+Utilising a water conditioner can help remove harmful chemicals from tap water, making it safer for your fish.

 Q: How often should I feed Parambassis ranga?